Art helps us gain new perspectives.

-As the fall season unfolds on Lehigh’s beautiful campus, explore the Outdoor Sculpture Collection through our new digital guide, integrated with Lehigh’s Campus Map.
+As the warmer temperatures of spring arrive, explore the Outdoor Sculpture Collection through our new digital guide, integrated with Lehigh’s Campus Map.
 Using this guide on your smartphone browser, or by selecting “Art on Campus” in the Hawkwatch App Campus Map, visit over 30 artworks and watch videos created by Lehigh students that reveal unique interdisciplinary perspectives.

 Last, we hope you will get more involved with LUAG by becoming a member!
 Members enjoy special programs, tours, guest experts, and receptions—all while supporting LUAG and its mission.
 Annual membership levels begin at just $20 for artists and educators.
 Lehigh students, faculty, and staff always receive free membership.
 Join us!